H2ONaCl/backup9/README.md

 By default the 2 most recent backups are retained on ~/Backups or ~/WindowsBackups and the most recently used Flash drive will have the same files.
 If you need to keep much older backups you can employ a set of Flash drives and recycle them.

-SCRIPTS ARE PROVIDED TO VERIFY THE ENTIRE FLASH DISK
+AUXILIARY SCRIPTS ARE PROVIDED TO VERIFY THE ENTIRE REMOVABLE STORAGE DEVICE Since the backup scripts already verify the most recent backup archive file, you may not likely find a need for these auxiliary scripts.

 Example invocations:
 ./verifyLinuxBackup.sh
 ./verifyWindowsBackup.sh

 AUXILIARY SCRIPTS ARE PROVIDED TO MIRROR THE BACKUPS TO THE REMOVABLE STORAGE DEVICE These scripts do not create backup files.
 They merely take the files that were already created and "mirror" or "sync" them to the destination that is the removable storage device.
-To mirror or sync means to copy to the destination and to delete at the destination what is not at the source.
+To mirror or sync means to copy to the destination and to delete from the destination what is not at the source.
+Since the regular backup scripts already sync to the destination, you may not likely find a need for these auxiliary scripts.

 Example invocation:
 ./linuxBackupPartial.sh